TuneBot/White/docs/UIItems.md

 ## UIItem Identification
-Managed UI applications have a mechanism for identifying controls by specifying them names.
-These names are available for finding controls on using UIAutomation API.
-Name property used while developing application show up as AutomationId when using UIA API.
-Un-managed applications donot have such feature.
-In these applications the controls are usually identified by text (white terminology) (name in UIA terminology).
+Managed UI applications have a mechanism to identify controls by specifying their names.
+With names the UIAutomation API is capable to find controls.
+When an application is developped, the name property is added to the controls and will show up as AutomationId when using UIA API.
+Un-managed applications do not have such feature.
+In these applications the controls are usually identified by their contained text (white terminology) (name in UIA terminology).

-Within a window any UIItem can be identified based combination following criteria.
+Within a window any UIItem can be identified based on a combination of the following criterias.

 1. **AutomationId** is the programmatic identifier specified by the AppDeveloper.
 In WinForm and WPF this is the name supplied to the control.
 This is not present for SWT and Win32 applications. (applies only to .NET applications WinForm, WPF, Silverlight.)
 For managed applications: